 George Wagstaffe Simmons

-The original St Albans FC underwent a couple of names changes, to St. Albans Town and then St. Albans Amateurs, until meeting their demise in 1904, more of which later.
+The original St Albans FC underwent a couple of names changes, to St. Albans Town and then St. Albans Amateurs, until meeting their demise in 1904, more of which can be found here.
 The present-day St. Albans City, whose formation in 1908 owed much to the determination and vision of Mr George Wagstaffe Simmons, have been resident at the Park ever since.
 They have, however, through unusual circumstances, been forced on two occasion to move out temporarily.
 During the First World War the club had to evacuate the ground as the military moved in and it was not until during the 1919-20 season that the Football Club was allowed to return to the ground.
 The next time the football club vacated its home was not until the mid 1980s when much needed improvements to the drainage system (below) forced the club to play its first two home matches of the 1984-85 season on opposition soil.

 Despite the occupancy of the variously named St. Albans Football Clubs at Clarence Park, that particular corner of the Park has not been used solely for the purpose of what used to be frequently referred to as the 'winter pastime.'
 The original plans for Clarence Park made allowances for a corner of the Park to be used for the playing of tennis and during the early days the end of the football season would see the goalposts come down and tennis played on the football pitch.
 This practice is known to have continued until sometime in the 1920's.
 During the 1930's the football ground was also the venue for a rugby match (left) with the aim of raising funds for the Durham miners who were on strike at the time, and in 1941 a boxing match took place to boost donations for the wartime Spitfire fund.